Sarp-Archive/Multi-Brightness-Control/README.md

 # Multi Brightness Control

-Multi Brightness Control is an utility for changing brighnesses for all monitors at same time.
+Multi Brightness Control is an utility for changing brightnesses for all monitors at same time.
 Only works on Windows.
-It reads the screen 0's (screen 0 is internal display in laptops) brightness value and applies to all other monitors.
+It reads primary display (aka. internal display in laptops) brightness value and applies to all other displays.

 There is two versions:

-- Full: Creates an system tray icon to terminate app or track current value and connected display count.
-Also includes comments.
+- Full: Creates an system tray icon to track current value and connected display count.
+Also supports command line arguments.
-- Clear: Just core feature: Only checks brightness and applies to all monitors.
+- Clear: Just core feature.
+Only checks brightness and applies to all monitors.

+## Installation

+1) Clone the repository: `git clone https://github.com/Segilmez06/Multi-Brightness-Control`
+2) Enter the directory: `cd Multi-Brightness-Control`
+3) Install the dependencies: `pip install -r requirements.txt`
+4) Run the script: `python control.py` or `python control-clear.py`

+Also you can create link to script in startup folder to run it on login.

-## Usage
+## Contributing

-Coming soon.
-Try to run from source.
+You can help me by reporting bugs, suggesting features or creating pull requests.